muksiddheswar/Tiny-CPP-Examples/Simple-Bank-Management-System/README.md

 This project emphasises on introductory object oriented concepts.

+Topics learnt in the process:
+- C++ Constructors and Destructors.
+- Character array vs Strings in C++.
+- Windows scripting (file management).

 The Bank Management has two types of users:
 - Customer
 - Employee